 What is a body corporate?

 Your body corporate is a real estate management group that manages your apartment complex and community.
 What this looks like will vary depending on the type of apartment complex you are in, how many residents there are, and the facilities and amenities that are available to you as an apartment owner.
 Your body corporate is tasked with managing communal areas and shared facilities, which includes their maintenance as well as how they are used.
-The stunning landscaping and pool maintenance doesn’t just happen by anyone, it is your body corporate who maintains the apartment complex standard that you bought into.
+The stunning landscaping and pool maintenance doesn’t just happen by anyone, it is your body corporate who maintains the apartments for rent in Chicago standard that you bought into.

 Another critical role they play is keeping the peace, which isn’t to say that your apartment complex has conflict but rather that they are the third party entity who rolls out formal communications and enforces apartment rules so that you or your neighbor don’t get tasked with that responsibility.
 These communications can be rolled out via email, letterbox drop, signage or even a regular meeting attended by renters and owners alike.

 If there was a physical kitty passed around to apartment owners that collected funds for upcoming works and maintenance – it wouldn’t take long before that broke down and become very messy.
 Your body corporate takes this off your hands, so if you are thinking you or your peers must wear this yourself, you don’t have to and nor should you legally.
 This also means that if you have spent some money here or there on items and services that have benefited the apartment complex – you can pass that onto your body corporate for compensation as it is shared with the owner’s committee.
 They will also make the arrangements for the stairs to be fixed and will get quotes and contract the right company to complete the works accompanied by a robust construction schedule.

 What if your body corporate doesn’t cut it?